yegor256/blog/_drafts/mgmt.md

   caption:
 ---

 We are in trouble.
-On one hand, most managers are weak and incompetent.
+On the one hand, most managers are weak and incompetent.
 Their mistakes destroy our [motivation]({% pst 2017/sep/2017-09-19-what-motivates-me %}), decrease productivity, and lead to business failures.
 As a result, many of us believe that managers are evil.
-On the other hand, there is a new idea that self-managing organizations is the future.
-Its adepts are trying to convience us that chaos is better than management mistakes.
-They want us to believe that subordination, hierarchy, [control]({% pst 2016/sep/2016-09-27-command-control-innovate %}), and order are new bad words to be prohibited in a respected society.
+On the other hand, there is a new idea that self-managing organizations are the future.
+Its proponents are trying to convince us that chaos is better than management mistakes.
+They want us to believe that subordination, hierarchy, [control]({% pst 2016/sep/2016-09-27-command-control-innovate %}), and order are new bad words to be prohibited in a respectful society.
 We must stop them!

 <!--more-->